 What Happens if I Am Convicted of a First DUI?

 The state legislature has set minimum and maximum penalties for a first DUI.
 The maximum is 364 days in jail and a $5,000 fine.
-While no attorney can guarantee an outcome, getting the maximum penalty on a first offense is not all that common, especially when a lawyer is involved in the case.
+While no attorney can guarantee an outcome, getting the maximum penalty on a first offense is not all that common, especially when trusted counsel for driving under the influence in Tacoma is involved in the case.

 What is more likely is 1-2 days in custody or 15-30 days of electronic home monitoring/detention (EHM/EHD), depending on the severity of the offense.
 Fines can be assessed anywhere from $990.50-$1,245.50.
 That doesn’t include additional fees and assessments, such as probation costs, administration fees, emergency response restitution, or other costs a specific court may order the defendant to pay.
 These types of fees can run from a few hundred dollars to thousands.